 Cost, Insurance and Freight – Costs Obligations

-In a CIF agreement, the seller usually bears the following costs: terminal charges, clearing charges, customs charges, loading charges, ocean freight charges, insurance charges, paying for the maintenance of cargo, paying agent for managing the logistics, inland transit, pre-shimpment inspection, if any, and more.
+In a CIF agreement, the seller usually bears the following costs: terminal charges, clearing charges, customs charges, loading charges, ocean freight charges, insurance charges, paying for the maintenance of cargo, paying the agent for managing the logistics, inland transit, pre-shipment inspection, if any, and more.

-Buyer, on the other hand, generally bears the following costs: unloading charges at the port of destination, import duty and taxes, inpection cost for import clearance, transporting the cargo at the final destination, and other similar costs.
+On the other hand, the buyer generally bears the following costs: unloading charges at the port of destination, import duty and taxes, inspection cost for import clearance, transporting the cargo at the final destination, and other similar costs.

 When to Use CIF?

-Moreover, CIF is usable for non-containerized and bulk cargos.
-If the parties are dealing with containerized cargos, then the parties need to use the CIP agreement (Carriage and Insurance Paid).
+Moreover, CIF is usable for non-containerized and bulk cargo.
+If the parties are dealing with containerized cargo, then the parties need to use the CIP agreement (Carriage and Insurance Paid).

-In case of containerized cargo, the seller would have to leave the goods at the terminal (and not ship).
+In the case of containerized cargo, the seller would have to leave the goods at the terminal (and not ship).
 And from there, the port authorities would load it onto the vessel.
-So, if there is any damage to the cargo at that time, there is no way of knowing.
-Because the containerized cargo remains un-open until they reach their destination.
+So, there is no way of knowing if there is any damage to the cargo at that time because the containerized cargo remains un-open until they reach their destination.